charlesreid1/charlesreid1.github.io/pelican/content/five-letter-words-p5-try-trie-tree.md

 (representing 4 characters), and there are
 _two or more_ words that begin with the 4 characters corresponding to this trie node.

+Let's go through an example.

+Continuing with the example above for `s`, we assembled the branch `s-a-b-r`, which contains the minimum two words required.
+However, `s-a-b` is not a common enough prefix!
+The only child of `s-a-b` with two or more words matching is `s-a-b-r`, which means we can't form a complete binary trie using this `s-a-b` branch.

+We call this procedure a "bubble up" procedure, since it is _bottom-up_.

 ### Bubble Up Method